 Lightweight Shipper for Metrics

 Collect metrics from your systems and services.
-From CPU to memory, Redis to Nginx, and much more, Metricbeat is a lightweight way to send system statistics.
+From CPU to memory, Redis to NGINX, and much more, Metricbeat is a lightweight way to send system and service statistics.

 Get Product Updates